explicitcontextualunderstanding/BMAD-METHOD/epic-0.md

 **Implementation Tasks**:

+- [ ] **NEW (Research Spike)**: Within the first week of the sprint, conduct a time-boxed research spike to validate the availability of pre-trained LoRA adapters for the target robotics tasks.
+The output will be a go/no-go decision for using LoRA in V1.0 or a formal estimate for a separate training epic.
 - [ ] Implement NVIDIA activation-aware quantization pipeline
 - [ ] Apply 2:4 structured sparsity with Sparse Tensor Core optimization
 - [ ] Create automated accuracy validation pipeline